rishiraj88/EmployeeOnboardingStateMachine/README.md

 # Employee Onboarding BPM Tool
-The compact Human Resource Management (HRM) tool for adding talent to build Superteams!!!
+The compact Human Resource Management (HRM) tool for adding talent to build Superteams.
 A modern-age accelerator for large-scale enterprises.

 ## Features
 - Allows for rapid onboarding of people.
 - Reduces error rates (number of data errors per 1000 of persons onboarded)

-## Intented End-Users
+## Target Users
 This is a tool for HR personnel in the following functions:
 - Hiring
 - Talent Acquisition